Reds vs. Guardians Player Props Betting Odds

-Player props are listed for Jose Ramirez and Spencer Steer, among others, when the Cleveland Guardians visit the Cincinnati Reds at Great American Ball Park on Tuesday at 6:40 PM ET.
+Player props can be found for Spencer Steer and Jose Ramirez, among others, when the Cincinnati Reds host the Cleveland Guardians at Great American Ball Park on Wednesday at 6:40 PM ET.

 Bet on this matchup or its props with BetMGM!